 You can enable or disable logging for a bucket through the console.
 You can store logs in the same logging-enabled bucket or a new bucket.
 For more information about the bucket logging format, see Set access logging.

 Log on to the OSS console.

-Click the Basic Settings tab and find the Logs area, as shown in the following figure:
+Click the Basic Settings tab, and click Edit in the Logs area, as shown in the following figure:

-- If you do not want to store logs on OSS, close the Enable Log Storage switch, as shown in the following figure:
+If you do not want to store logs on OSS, disable the Enable Log Storage switch, as shown in the following figure:

 If you want to store logs on OSS, do as follows: